 With these important modifications, the Council believes that it has found the proper balance between seeking consistency with the evaluation framework applicable to other educators and recognizing the unique contributions of specialized service professionals.
-The following table summarizes the similarities and differences between the two sets of quality standards.
+The following table summarizes the similarities and differences between the two sets of quality standards:

-Teaching Quality Standard SSP Quality Standard Standard I Teachers demonstrate knowledge of the content they teach.
-Specialized service professionals demonstrate mastery of and expertise in the domain for which they are responsible.
-Standard II Teachers establish a respectful environment for a diverse population of students.
-Specialized service professionals support and/or establish safe, inclusive, and respectful learning environments for a diverse population of students.
-Standard III Teachers facilitate learning for their students.
-Specialized service professionals plan, deliver, and/or monitor services and/or specially designed instruction and/or create environments that facilitate learning for their students.
+Teaching Quality Standard SSP Quality Standard Standard I Teachers demonstrate knowledge of Specialized service professionals demonstrate the content they teach. mastery of and expertise in the domain for which they are responsible.
+Standard II Teachers establish a respectful Specialized service professionals support and/or environment for a diverse establish safe, inclusive, and respectful learning population of students. environments for a diverse population of students.
+Standard III Teachers facilitate learning for their Specialized service professionals plan, deliver, students. and/or monitor services and/or specially designed instruction and/or create environments that facilitate learning for their students.
 Standard IV Teachers reflect on their practice.
 Specialized service professionals reflect on their practice.
 Standard V Teachers demonstrate leadership.
 Specialized service professionals demonstrate collaboration, advocacy, and leadership.
-Standard VI Teachers take responsibility for student growth.
-Specialized service professionals take responsibility for student outcomes.
+Standard VI Teachers take responsibility for Specialized service professionals take student growth. responsibility for student outcomes.